 When you use an app that gives access to maps for which the app developer must pay licensing fees, then you will need to pay for the map content.
 Prices vary wildly, depending on the fees that must be paid to the government for use of the maps.

-For example: iPhiGeNie charges 14 Euros per year to access the all maps that IGN publishes (not so bad); ViewRanger charges 90 GBP for the 1:50K LandRanger series, the Explorer series is additional (wow!).
+For example: iPhiGeNie charges 15 Euros per year to access the all maps that IGN publishes (not so bad); ViewRanger charges 90 GBP for the 1:50K LandRanger series, the Explorer series is additional (wow!).

-For access to IGN (France) maps we like iPhiGeNie (based on evaluation at our desks, we have not tried it in the field).
+iPhiGéNie is possibly the best alternative for France, Spain, Catalonia, Italy, Germany and Norway (based on evaluation at our desks, we have not tried it in the field).

 UK Map offers freely licensed OS maps, which are not as detailed as the Explorer and LandRanger series, but will suffice for many users (especially price-sensitive users).

 Although the topographic and geographic detail is not as good as maps from the national mapping agencies, there are three important characteristics: it is freely licensed; cultural information is often more current; and it covers most of world.